 Saw palmetto is a plant which has been studied for hair loss and can be taken in supplement form.

-One study found that a 320 mg daily dose caused an increase in hair growth in a statistically significant percentage of participants.
-The hair growth benefits were less than that seen by participants using a prescription pharmaceutical drug, but there are generally less side effects to worry about with herbal supplements.
+One study found that a 320 milligram (mg) daily dose caused an increase in hair growth in a statistically significant percentage of participants.
+The hair growth benefits were less than that seen by participants using a prescription pharmaceutical drug (finasteride), but that prescription medication can cause sexual side effects so patients sometimes seek alternative treatments.

 Another study on saw palmetto found that both topical and oral preparations were effective for hair loss, with 60% overall improvement in hair quality across all studies examined.